 The proximity of the Messageries Lafitte et Gaillard, a stagecoach company serving the whole of France, contributed highly to its popularity.

 Travelers waiting for their coach indeed killed the time by paying a visit to the gallery's many shops.

-Decline and revival of the gallery
+Decline of the gallery

 However, the emergence of the railway and automobile resulted in the disappearance of the Messageries Lafitte et Gaillard and consequently led to the decline of the Galerie Vero Dodat.